rcsousa/cf-redis-service-broker/README.md

 This project requires the following dependencies:

 - Python 2.7
-- Docker
 - Bottle
-- PyYAML

-## Installation

-To install the dependencies, run the following command:
+- Docker SDK for Python

+You can install them by running:

 ```
 pip install -r requirements.txt